Key Takeaways

 2. What do HTTP error codes 200, 400, and 500 mean?

-HTTP 200 means “OK” – the request was successful.
-HTTP 400 means “Bad Request” – there’s an error in the request syntax.
-HTTP 500 means “Internal Server Error” – the server encountered an unexpected condition that prevented it from fulfilling the request.
+HTTP 200 means “OK”; the request was successful.
+HTTP 400 means “Bad Request”; there is an error in the request syntax.
+HTTP 500 means “Internal Server Error”; the server encountered an unexpected condition that prevented it from fulfilling the request.

 3. How can I tell if a Microsoft error is due to a local issue or a cloud service problem?

 Check the context of the error.
-Local system errors often show up in Event Viewer, while cloud issues may coincide with service outages (check the Azure Status page).
+Local system errors often show up in Event Viewer, while cloud issues may coincide with service outages.
+The best bet is to always check the Azure Status page first.

-4. Do Microsoft error codes vary across different devices like Surface, Windows PCs, and Azure VMs?
+4. Do Microsoft error codes vary across different devices?

-Yes, while some codes overlap, many error codes are platform-specific, depending on the device and service environment.
+Yes, while some codes overlap, many error codes are platform-specific, depending on the device and service environment (Surface, Windows PC, Azure VM, etc.).

-5. Is there a centralized tool that automatically diagnoses and fixes Microsoft 365 or Outlook errors?
+5. Is there a centralized tool that automatically diagnoses Microsoft 365 or Outlook errors?

-Yes, the Microsoft Support and Recovery Assistant (SaRA) is a free tool that can diagnose and fix many Microsoft 365-related issues automatically.
+Yes, the Microsoft Support and Recovery Assistant (SaRA) is a free tool that can diagnose and fix many Microsoft 365-related issues automatically, but only its Enterprise version is available to users now.
+Since Microsoft has been slowly collapsing the tool, it would be a better choice to find alternative solutions that are simpler and more accessible.